spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - `CommConfig` class to store global configuration parameters and provide helper functions
 - `commConfig` property (null by default) to constructor of `ActionBoCompanion`, `EntityBoCompanion`, `QueryBoCompanion`
 - `executor` and `config` optional parameter for all comm methods
+- `AccountPublicV2` contains the UUID of the account, decided to keep the original as it is to avoid compatibility problems
+- `AccountBlProvider` new functions:
+  - `anonymousV2`
+  - `readPublicV2`
+  - `autheticateV2`
+  - `executorFor(String)` - dangerous, avoids authentication
+  - `executorFor(UUID)` - dangerous, avoids authentication

 **changed**

 - `Executor` now contains the UUID of the account **low** (add the UUID if you manually create an executor)